idealdriven/NovaCore/Projects/Active/web_ui_implementation_guide.md

 # Second Brain Web UI - Implementation Guide

+> **IMPORTANT UPDATE**: While this guide describes a client/server web application architecture, the current implementation has evolved to use Electron for a desktop application approach.
+Please refer to the SecondBrainUI directory and its documentation for the actual implementation details.
+This document is kept for reference purposes.

 This guide will walk you through implementing a basic version of the Web UI chat interface for your Second Brain system.
 We'll focus on creating a minimal viable product (MVP) that demonstrates the core functionality.

 ## Project Structure